Faculty Meet Our Faculty

-Professor Madden is a seasoned professor and legal counsel to private businesses and financial institutions.
-His expertise is in the legal environment of business, including business ethics and security regulations.
+Professor Madden is a seasoned professor of law and business and for over 25 years has provided legal and strategic counsel to private businesses and financial institutions.
+His expertise includes contract law, international business ethics and CSR, law & strategy, and securities regulation.

-He is currently Of Counsel in the office of Little Medeiros Kinder Bulman & Whitney, PC, a business law firm.
-In the past, he has taught courses at Johnson and Wales University, New York University, Providence College School of Business, and Roger Williams University School of Law.
+He is principal of Law & Strategy Advisors in Boston.
+In the past, he has taught courses at New York University, Providence College School of Business, and Roger Williams University School of Law.

 Pace University, JD 1997

 Cornell University, BA 1992